 You can bake the undercooked chicken in an oven at 250 degrees F to get even cooking.

-How to Fix Overcooked Chicken
+How To Fix Overcooked Chicken

 Overcooked chicken lacks the necessary moistness and flavor.
 However, you can easily reuse it in making another dish.
 There are several ways you can make your dry chicken juicy and tender again.

-You can cut the meat into smaller pieces and add gravy or sauces of the various flavors, including barbecue sauce, honey mustard sauce, etc.
+You can cut the meat into smaller pieces and add gravy or sauces of various flavors, including barbecue sauce, honey mustard sauce, etc.

 The meat pieces will be tender again by absorbing the sauce.
 Adding different seasoning mixtures also makes a difference.

-Homemade or store-bought any soup will do.
+Homemade or store-bought soup will do.
 You can also add the shredded meat to a veggie sandwich.